itrepablik/isked/README.md

 }
 ```
 # Subscribe to Maharlikans Code Youtube Channel:
-Please subscribe to my Youtube Channel to recognize my work on this package.
+Please consider subscribing to my Youtube Channel to recognize my work on this package.
 Thank you for your support!
 https://www.youtube.com/channel/UCdAVUmldU9Jn2VntuQChHqQ/

 # License